 Unisa will assess your application, which may take a few weeks and will probably only be finalised after the closing date for applications.
 If your application is successful, visit the Unisa website for registration information and registration dates.
 If your application is unsuccessful, contact Unisa's Directorate for Counselling & Career Development to discuss alternative options linked to your career vision and goals.

 You must register for your approved qualification during the prescribed registration period.
-If you want to change the qualification for which you have applied and received confirmation, you will need to re-apply for admission during the next application period.
+If you want to change the qualification for which you have applied and received confirmation, you will need to re-apply for admission in the next academic year.